plenteum-app-services/pleapps-postback-worker/README.md

-# TurtlePay™: Postback Worker
+# Ple App Services: Postback Worker

-This repository contains the worker that processes the postback requests as a result of various actions performed by the TurtlePay™ platform.
+This repository contains the worker that processes the postback requests as a result of various actions performed by the Plenteum App Services platform.

 ## Prerequisites